alxtrnr/bongo-twisty/content/blog/week_notes_34_2025.md

 The 16:8 method of fasting has this week helped move more towards enkrateia.
 Not just with eating but in other areas of my life too.
 An example is getting up and out of bed for the early morning rides.
 The change in eating habits have been a shock to my system.
 I have at times been a bit more grumpy with things as the morning has progressed.
 I think my body is getting more used to it now.
 On a base level I am appreciating eating more than I ever did before.

+Also on the food front - I spent a bit of time weeding and cropping the patch of callaloo I've grown at the bottom of our garden.
+First year I have tried.
+It's done really well.
+Much better than any spinach I've tried to grow.
+You can use callallo wherever you might want to use spinach.
+Spinach is a favourite of mine.
+I use it for smoothies and in hot dishes with mushrooms and/or spuds.